Illegal Evictions

 What do I need to know about illegal evictions?

-• Locking or removing a tenant's door
+• Removing a tenant's door

 • Shutting off the utilities

-• Threatening to forcefully remove a tenant
+• Threatening to remove a tenant forcefully

 • Taking the tenant's property out of the apartment

 If the officer refuses to pursue the matter, ask for their name and badge number.
 Then ask to speak to the officer's supervisor.
-If the police still will not help, you can also call the Sheriff’s Office and ask for assistance with a “lockout” or “shutoff.”
+If the police still will not help, you can also call the Sheriff’s Office and ask for assistance with a “lockout” or “shutoff”.
 If no law enforcement office will accept your criminal complaint, you may want to contact an attorney for help.

 What else can I do?